bryanvnguyen/WordPress-PT/README.md

   - [ ] GIF Walkthrough:
   <img src="https://github.com/leveewasbry/WordPress-PT/blob/master/giphy.gif" width="200">
   - [ ] Steps to recreate: <br />
-	1. Retrieve doser.py script from the GitHub repository: https://github.com/quitten/doser.py
+	1. Retrieve doser.py script from the GitHub repository: https://github.com/quitten/doser.py <br />
 	2. Open terminal and execute the script to flood WPDistillery.vm with GET requests.
 	<img src="https://github.com/leveewasbry/WordPress-PT/blob/master/WP%20Github%20writeup/DOS/Screen%20Shot%202019-11-07%20at%207.19.37%20PM.png" width="800">
 	3. WPDistillery.vm fails to load due to the Denial of Service attack.
 Only upon shutting down the VM and restarting 		will the page be accessible.